peter-tanner/peter-tanner/README.md

 ### Hi there 👋

-Note - username will change when I get around to updating all the links on my site, etc
+Note - username will change when I get around to updating all the links on my site etc, since I don't do that much Source engine modding/mapping anymore.

 New username : peter-tanner (github.com/peter-tanner)